wp-plugins/mixcloud-embed/readme.txt

 1. Mixcloud player on a post.

 == Changelog ==

+= 1.6 =
+* Fix some bug and add the button to tinymce

 = 1.5.1 =
 * Fix a bug with a urlencode of the movie